wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

 **Refactor**

-Now we can clean up the code a little bit more, but removing some duplicated code `(List<Account>) getRecords()`
+Now we can clean up the code a bit more, but removing some duplicated code `(List<Account>) getRecords()`

 ```apex